Our 2013 Trek to Everest Base Camp

 It took us about four and half hours walking and I thought we would never get to Phakding.
 From experience trekking in the Anna Purna region years ago, the Trainer had forewarned me the trail would be uneven and rocky.
 He had done a great job as personal trainer of designing our training to prepare us for this.
 The track varied incredibly on the first day from cobblestones in Lukla, to meandering flat paths, to rocky steps and very rocky sections.
 In the scheme of things Lukla to Phakding is an easy day and after the trek we knew to double the time needed in one guide book.
 A second guide book we bought in Kathmandu has a handy basic info table with more realistic times in the time usually taken.

-The Everest Base Camp trail goes through small villages and can is narrow in parts.
-Shared by trekkers, porters, pack animals (yaks, donkeys and horses) and kids on their way to school and can be busy.
+The Everest Base Camp trail goes through small villages and is narrow in parts.
+Shared by trekkers, porters, pack animals (yaks, donkeys and horses) and kids on their way to school it can be busy.
 I selected the photos to show how the track varies on the first day.

 Here is the link to one of the guide book we like we bought in Nepal.
 Trekking in Nepal’s Everest Region by Milestone Books.
 The times usually taken between places you stay.